slimphp/Slim-Website/docs/start/upgrade.md

 {% endhighlight %}

 # New Router
-Slim now utilizes a new more powerful router ( https://github.com/nikic/FastRoute )!
+Slim now utilizes a new, more powerful router ( https://github.com/nikic/FastRoute )!

 # Route Middleware
 The syntax for adding route middleware has changed slightly.